cosmos/ibc/spec/ics-027-interchain-account/README.md

 - Permissionless
 - Fault containment: Interchain account must follow rules of its host chain, even in times of Byzantine behavior by the counterparty chain (the chain that manages the account)
 - The chain that controls the account must process the results asynchronously and according to the chain's logic.
+The result should be 0x0 if the transaction was successful and an error code other than 0x0 if the transaction failed.
-- Sending and receiving transactions will be processed in an ordered manner.
+- Sending and receiving transactions will be processed in an ordered channel where packets are delivered exactly in the order which they were sent.

 ## Technical Specification